Marvel Cinematic Universe: Phase Four: Marketing

 In early January 2021, Marvel announced their "Marvel Must Haves" program, which reveals new toys, games, books, apparel, home decor, and other merchandise from Hasbro, Lego, Funko, Her Universe, Loungefly and others based on the episodes of Disney+ series WandaVision, The Falcon and the Winter Soldier, Loki, What If...?, and Hawkeye.
 The program began on January 18, 2021, with new reveals each Monday until the end of 2021.
 Paul Gitter, senior vice president of Marvel Licensing called the program "an unprecedented weekly celebration" with products that "authentically celebrate each new episode".
 The program continued into 2022 with Moon Knight, Ms. Marvel, and She Hulk: Attorney at Law.
 In May 2022, Marvel Studios, Funko, and Target announced the Marvel Studios Selects program, in which Funko items based on the MCU films and television series would be released monthly exclusively at Target.

 QR codes first appeared in Moon Knight that linked viewers to a website to access free digital comics featuring the character that updated weekly.
 Adam B. Vary of Variety called the initiative "a savvy way to expand viewers' comic book knowledge" for the more obscure character of Moon Knight.
 Executive producer Grant Curtis explained that he had been fascinated with the engagement the animated series Bob's Burgers had with their gags in the opening and closing credits and their "burger of the week", and believed that interactivity could be brought to Moon Knight to "help educate viewers on Moon Knight's comic book history".
 He realized that QR codes would be a good way to "organically incorporate... into the environment", and the codes were added into the episodes with CGI by the visual effects team.
 Curtis was hopeful the project would continue for other MCU films and series.
 The program continued with Ms. Marvel and She-Hulk: Attorney at Law.

 Home media

 In June 2021, Matt Mitovich of TVLine reported that there were no plans at that time to release the Disney+ series on physical media.
+In August 2023, Walt Disney Studios Home Entertainment announced Ultra HD Blu-ray and Blu-ray releases of some of their Marvel and Star Wars Disney+ series, starting with WandaVision and the first season of Loki.